mliezun/mliezun.github.io/_posts/2020-04-11-custom-malloc.md

 tags: malloc,free,tutorial
 ---

+# Writing your own C malloc and free

 ## Challenge

 This challenge comes from the book Crafting Interpreters by Bob Nystrom.
 And can be found in [Chapter 14 - Challenge 3](http://www.craftinginterpreters.com/chunks-of-bytecode.html#challenges).